opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/UsageGuide-Baseline1.1.md

 ## Get fan speeds

-The fan speeds are obtained from the of a node is obtained from the Thermal resource subordinate to Chassis resource which represents node\'s chassis.
+The fan speeds can be obtained via the ThermalSubsystem or Thermal resource, both are subordinate to the Chassis resource.
+The Thermal resource has been deprecated in favor of the ThermalSubsystem resource.

+The fan speeds are obtained via the ThermalSubsystem resource by retrieving the Fans collection resource.

+	GET /redfish/v1/Chassis/Ch-1/ThermalSubsystem/Fans

+The response message contains the following fragment.

+	{
+		"Members@odata.count": 2,
+		"Members": {
+			{
+				"@odata.id"://redfish/v1/Chassis/Ch-1/ThermalSubsystem/Fans/Bay1
+			},
+			{
+				"@odata.id"://redfish/v1/Chassis/Ch-1/ThermalSubsystem/Fans/CPU1
+			}
+		}
+	}

+The fan speed of a specific fan is obtained by retrieving the Fan resource

+	GET /redfish/v1/Chassis/Ch-1/ThermalSubsystem/Fans/Bay1

+The response message contains the following fragment.

+	{
+		"SpeedPercent": {
+			"Reading": 45,
+			"SpeedRPM": 2200"
+		}
+	}

+The fan speeds can be obtained from the Thermal resource by retrieving the Thermal resource.

 	GET /redfish/v1/Chassis/Ch-1/Thermal

-The response contains the following fragment.
+The response message contains the following fragment.
 Within the Fans array property, each array member has a Reading and ReadingUnits property.

 	{
 		"Fans": [